Harmxn02/KTAI-Project-comet-atomic-2020/Results.md

 # RESULTS

 The code was modified to fit my strategy, and the results are whatever was outputted to my console.
-After which I asked Claude to generate a write-up of the results, which is what you see below.
+After which I ~~asked Claude to generate a~~ made a write-up of the results, which is what you see below.

 ---